 The events of 2020 have shown that racial equality and economic opportunity can’t wait: The coronavirus continues to have a disproportionate impact on Black and Hispanic-Latino communities, and the spotlight on racial injustices further underscores the need for action.
 Access to good jobs and meaningful careers are key to closing the racial wealth gap, but students from these communities face daunting challenges ranging from financial hardship to lack of guidance in choosing courses that will help them achieve success.

 To address these issues—and building on its ongoing work to address the underlying challenges facing people and communities of color—Bank of America has committed $25 million to provide Black and Hispanic-Latino students opportunities to develop the skills and networks needed to succeed.
-The initiative, part of the Bank’s $1 billion, four-year commitment to advance racial equality and economic opportunity, features partnerships with 21 higher education institutions.
+The initiative, part of the Bank’s $1.25 billion, five-year commitment to advance racial equality and economic opportunity, features partnerships with 21 higher education institutions.
 These include 11 community colleges that predominantly serve students from local communities, as well as six Historically Black Colleges and Universities (HBCUs) and four public Hispanic Serving Institutions (HSIs).
 Listen to the Black Information Network podcast to learn more about the critical role that HBCU’s play.

 Keeping eyes on the prize